Roasted Acorn Squash Slices

 I especially love the sweetness of this dish paired with Cajun turkey and chorizo stuffing.
 And like my mini Hasselback potatoes, this dish may LOOK pretty fancy, but couldn’t be simpler to execute.

 This roasted acorn squash recipe is also the perfect side dish for any dinner this fall.
-I particularly love it paired with Instant Pot short ribs or bourbon glazed salmon.
+I particularly love it paired with Instant Pot short ribs or salmon with my bourbon glaze recipe for salmon.

 First, for this oven roasted acorn squash, you’ll want to select a large, very sharp knife.
 Be very careful.
 Make sure your cutting board is very stable (see my post about cutting board safety for some ideas on how to make this happen).
 Make sure you’re keeping your fingers tucked under and away from the knife.